qqnumber2/ENFIRE_UI_Testing_Toolkit/README.md

 - **Flake statistics** capture repeated failures per script + assertion when `flake_stats_path` is configured, aiding triage of intermittent issues.
 - **Allure attachments** (optional) upload Excel summaries, screenshot artefacts, and flake stats for CI/CD visibility.
 - **Logs** live in `ui_testing/data/logs/ui_testing.log` and include semantic fallbacks, AutomationId mismatches, and packaging diagnostics.

+### Flake Tracking & Allure Integration

+- `PlayerConfig` writes flake counters to `ui_testing/data/flake_stats.json`.
+Every failed checkpoint increments the counter for its script/action so you can identify intermittent, non-deterministic behaviour (“flakes”).
+Delete the JSON to reset stats for a new release train.
+- When Allure reporting is enabled (default in packaged builds, requires the `allure-pytest` dependency/CLI), each run attaches the Excel summary, screenshot diffs/highlights, and the flake stats JSON so downstream dashboards display all evidence without remoting into the test box.
+- If you don’t use Allure, disable the toggle in Settings.
+Local outputs (Excel, bug drafts, logs) continue to be produced in `ui_testing/data`.

 ---